Antipurity/sensor-network/docs/ROADMAP.md

     - ⋯ Sound output (speakers), no feedback: like machine-to-brain Neuralink, but everyone already has it.
 (Can even listen to what an AI model predicts and decides, for zero-effort human-AI merging.)
         - ⋯ Test, which sounds best and most recognizable, and what bandwidth we can achieve without making users tear out their ears: raw PCM output, +x -x PCM output, frequency-domain output.
     - ⋯ Sound input (microphone).
 May be trash though.
+        - TODO: Will DEFINITELY be trash, because humans can never be made to satisfy constraints that AI models that have sound-input as input can easily be made to satisfy.
     - ⋯ Send to Internet.
         - ⋯ Username: our local MAC address or IP or a stored randomly-generated number, added to each cell's label before anything.
 (In a model, to batch per-user rather than integrate integrate cross-user data, group by username.)
         - ⋯ Research libraries that can carry messages: [Rabbi](https://github.com/CleverCloud/lapin)[tMQ](https://crates.io/crates/amiquip); [raw WebRTC](https://webrtc.rs/).